chrisj-skinner/pure-css-burger-nav/README.md

 ## Styling

-Applying `overflow-x: hidden;` to the html tag allows up to give the nav menu and exorbitant height.
+Applying `overflow-x: hidden;` to the html tag allows us to give the nav menu an exorbitant height.
 This makes sure the opacity covers all the page content.
 At the same time we conditionally apply `overflow: hidden;` to the body tag to hide the excess nav content.

 ![css nav screenshot](./images/screenshot.png 'Screenshot')